AndersDJohnson/rework-no-media/README.md

 ## No Media

-Remove media queries with rework.
+Unwrap media queries with rework.

+Removes media queries around rules, placing them in the same location but instead at the root scope.
+Useful for e.g. providing alternate stylesheets to older browsers in a mobile-first design.

 ### API